Chirag Yadav

 Wearable construction technology is changing the industry in ways that were previously unimaginable.
 These devices can be divided into three categories: visual, tactile, and sensory:

-Sensing Wearables are devices that can analyze data from a construction site to identify wearable technology in construction industry potential hazards.
+Sensing wearables are devices that can analyse data from a construction site to identify wearable technology in construction industry potential hazards.
 These devices can sense location, potential impact, and other vital signals, providing critical information to project teams that can then take action.
 They come in a variety of forms, including wraps, wristbands, badges, biosensors, and more.
-This technology helps to quickly gather and analyze data from the construction site, which is essential to preventing accidents and improving overall safety.
+This technology helps to quickly gather and analyse data from the construction site, which is essential to preventing accidents and improving overall safety.

 FAQs